-The packet contains complete instructions for completing the standard test, which is to be addressed by each applicant.
+The packet contains complete instructions for completing the standard test.
 This test requires the completion of five problems that are reviewed by the faculty and that become the portfolio of materials considered for admission to the upper-division program.

 Industrial and Interior Design Portfolio Format